OpenKnowledgeMaps/Headstart/doc/server_config.md

 Duplicate config.ini in server/preprocessing/conf/ and rename it to config_local.ini.
 Adapt the following variables:

-* general->preprocessing_dir: full path to the preprocessing directory
+* general->preprocessing_dir: Full path to the preprocessing directory
-* general->host: host of the client visualization
+* general->host: Host of the client visualization
-* general->path: relative path to the client visualization
+* general->path: Relative path to the client visualization.
+Needs to be in the public_html/www directory.
-* general->images_path: full path to the images directory for the client
+* general->images_path: Full path to the images directory for the client.
+Needs to be in the public_html/www directory.
+Make sure that your webserver has write access to this directory.
-* calculation->binary: path to R binary
+* calculation->binary: Path to R binary
-* connection->sqlite_db: duplicate headstart.sqlite in server/storage/ and rename it to a filename of your choice.
+* connection->sqlite_db: Full path to the sqlite datatabase file.
+Make sure that your webserver has write access to this file.
+For development purposes, duplicate headstart.sqlite in server/storage/ and rename it to a filename of your choice.
 Enter the path to this file here.
-Make sure that your webserver has write access to this file.